Potty training tips: How to win the potty wars

 Set an example.
 So long, privacy!
 Welcome to a world of bathroom cohabitation.
 Allow your child to accompany you to the bathroom to see what you are doing.
-You can place a kid-sized seat in the bathroom, but Dr. Levine suggests you wait until your child asks to use it before you offer it.
-"I think the process should be completely driven by the child for the greatest chance of success," says Dr. Levine.
+You can place a kid-sized seat in the bathroom, but Levine suggests you wait until your child asks to use it before you offer it.
+"I think the process should be completely driven by the child for the greatest chance of success," says Levine.
 And get ready for the public announcement of your own potty success ("Mommy made a poo poo!").

 Buy fun underwear.
 Choo Choo undies!
 Where do I sign up?
-Build some buzz over graphic underwear and once your child makes the switch, "go for it and don't look back," advises Dr. Levine.
-"The message is, 'You wear underwear now' so don't put a diaper on for your own convenience," she says.
+Build some buzz over graphic underwear and once your child makes the switch, "Go for it and don't look back," says Levine.
+Don't use diapers for your own convenience after that, she advises.
 You should be completely committed to the process or you will be sending mixed messages.

-Reconsider the Pull-ups.
-Levine discourages the use of Pull-ups.
+Reconsider the pull-ups.
+Levine discourages the use of pull-ups.
 "Kids should either be in diapers that they're allowed to pee in or wear underwear that will get wet if they have an accident, which is a natural negative reinforce," she says.